 The legend of the Sunken bell

 Once upon a time there lived a young widow in the castle of Bled.
 Her husband was killed by robbers and his body was thrown into the lake.
 She was so inconsolable that she gathered all her gold and silver and cast a bell for the chapel on the island, in memory to her husband.
 But the bell didn’t arrive there.
 The bell, the boat and boatmen sank during a terrible storm.
 The desperate widow sold all her property after this accident.
 She offered the proceeds for the construction of a new church on the island.
 She left Bled and lived the rest of her life in Rome as a nun.
 After her death the Pope had heard of her misfortune and of her good deeds during her life as a nun, so in memory to her he decide to make a new bell.
 He said that anyone that rings the bell three times and believes in God, his or her wish would come true.

-The most renowned symbol of the island is the Church of the Assumption which demands a climb up the 99 stone-step staircase.
+The most renowned symbol of the island is the Church of the Mother of God on the Lake which demands a climb up the 99 stone-step staircase.
 In case you visit the island in just the right time, make time to witness a wedding in the romantic environment.
 As far as the wishing bell is concerned.
 Don't just watch it.
 Ring it.